abdrahmansoltan/Learning-Notes/Internet/Internet.md

 ### OSI Model

-It's a standard that defines the steps of the network
+**Open System Interconnection (OSI)**: : It's a standard that defines the steps of the network communication between two systems.

 ![OSI Model](./img/osi-model.png)